 A weak chin is neither a medical condition nor a result of one.
-Rather, it is a term some people use to describe when the chin is less prominent on the face.
+Rather, a weak chin is a term some people may use to describe when the chin is less prominent on the face.

 A weak chin is not a healthcare issue.
 Rather, it is a cosmetic concern that some people have regarding the shape and predominance of their chin.